damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ## Link from Merge Request interface to Environment

+GitLab Review Apps are great for previewing changes in a merge request by providing a link to a temporary environment running the changes.
+But when a change is buried in your application's interface, you still have to navigate to a specific place to see an actual change.

-With the new ability to [link files in a merge request to live previews of those files][environment-link-doc], GitLab's Review Apps just became a lot more powerful.
+With the new ability to [deep link files in a merge request to live previews of those files][environment-link-doc], you can now jump directly to the URL that shows off the changes in a given file.

 Using the new `.gitlab/route-map.yml` file, you can map routes to their respective URLs to allow for easy preview of specific changes.
 This is more